SeaForeEx/stranger-things-melody/README.md

 currentGain.value = null
 ```

-The `stopNote()` function stops the oscillator after a 0.05 second fade out, then resets `currentOscillator` and `currentGain` to null so a new note can be played.
+`stopNote()` stops the oscillator after a 0.05 second fade out, then resets `currentOscillator` and `currentGain` to null so a new note can be played.

 ---

 ## Rolling Keys

+After creating `startNote()` and `stopNote()`, I realized I couldn't smoothly transition between notes when playing on the keyboard.
+I had to fully release one key before pressing another, which made playing feel choppy.
+I needed a fix for a more fluid playing experience.

 ---